IanManske/StardewValleyStonks/src/WebApp/Info/Info.md

 > - and was not a WebAssembly port of an existing solver (these tend to have large bundle sizes which is not ideal)
 >
 > While the solver linked above is wonderful, its performance, however, was lacking for this use case.
-> That is, the solver should idealy be able solve all subproblems in under 100ms to provide
+> That is, the solver should ideally be able solve all subproblems in under 100ms to provide
 > immediate, interactive feedback to the user which is constantly editing settings.
 > Because of this, I made [my own](https://github.com/IanManske/YALPS) linear programming solver based upon the one linked above.
 > I targeted any low hanging fruit for performance improvement,